 Visit our Anatomical Museum

-On our open days we are free to visit and advance booking is not required.
+On our open days we are free to visit with advance booking required for entry.

 The Anatomical Museum at the University of Edinburgh opened in 1884 and still forms an integral part of the ‘Old Medical School’ designed by Robert Rowan Anderson.
 The museum has one of the largest and best preserved collections of anatomy in Scotland, as well as the skeleton of the serial killer William Burke.
 The specimens and preparations on display have helped to teach anatomy to students for 300 years.